Scottish Grand National Festival Betting Offers 2024

 If you say the words ‘Grand National’ in relation to horse racing then 99% of people will immediately turn their thoughts to the event held at Aintree every year.
 As with any major race, however, the popularity of the event that first began in 1839 has led to equivalent races taking place in different parts of the world, with Scotland being no exception.
 The National Hunt race has been taking place north of the border since 1858.

 As with the Grand National at Aintree, the one in Scotland comes in the middle of a miniature Festival, with other races either side of it to bulk out the programme and give the punters in attendance something to get their betting teeth into.
-In addition to the National itself, a grade 3 race, there are two grade 2 races, two listed races and a multitude of big field handicaps over the two days.
+In addition to the National itself, a Premier Handicap race, there are two grade 2 races, another Premier Handicap and a multitude of big field handicaps over the two days.

 The Scottish Grand National Festival takes place over two days in April, usually beginning on Friday and coming to a close on the Saturday.
 It is considered to be a weekend of pure excitement and the best National Hunt racing in the Scottish horse racing calendar.
 Whilst the feature race is unquestionably the National itself, there are two days worth of top-notch races to be enjoyed by punters luckily enough to be there.